wiwa1978/blog-hugo-netlify/content/devops/2021-02-05-FlaskBasic-Heroku.md

 ### Flask application

 Next, let's have a look at our Flask application.
-I won't repeate the application specific code here but you can use the code from our Flask Docker tutorial.
-You can find it [here](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/main/Flask/Flask-Basic-Docker).
+I won't repeat the application specific code here but you can use the code from our [Flask Docker tutorial](https://github.com/wiwa1978/blog-hugo-netlify-code/tree/main/Flask/Flask-Basic-Docker).

 Ensure that your requirements.txt file is up to date and also has a gunicorm reference.
 If not, you can recreate the requirements file as follows.
 Do make sure you are within your virtual environment though.